Lehman College: History

 The Bronx Branch of Hunter College was first established in 1931.

 The campus was the main national training ground for women in the military during World War II.
-For a decade before the entry of the United States in World War II, only women students attended, taking their first two years of study at the Bronx campus and then transferring to Hunter’s Manhattan campus to complete their undergraduate work.
+For a decade before the entry of the United States in World War II, only women students attended, taking their first two years of study at the Bronx campus and then transferring to Hunter's Manhattan campus to complete their undergraduate work.
 During the war, Hunter leased the Bronx Campus buildings to the United States Navy who used the facilities to train 95,000 women volunteers for military service as WAVES and SPARS.

-When the Navy vacated the campus, the site was briefly occupied by the nascent United Nations, which held its first Security Council sessions at the Bronx campus for six months in 1946.
-From March to August 1946, the first American meetings of the Security Council were held in the Gymnasium Building where intercollegiate basketball, archery, swimming, and other sports have been played.
-During festivities marking the 40th anniversary of the United Nations in 1986, the Southern New York State Division of the United Nations Association presented the College with a commemorative plaque, now displayed outside the Gymnasium Building.
-The College participated in the United Nations’ 50th anniversary activities in 1995–96.
+When the Navy vacated the campus, the site was occupied for six months in 1946 by the nascent United Nations, which held its first Security Council sessions at the Bronx campus.
+From March to August 1946, the first American meetings of the United Nations Security Council were held in the Gymnasium Building where intercollegiate basketball, archery, swimming, and other sports have been played.
+During festivities marking the 40th anniversary of the United Nations in 1986, the Southern New York State Division of the United Nations Association presented the college with a commemorative plaque, now displayed outside the Gymnasium Building.
+The college participated in the United Nations' 50th anniversary activities in 1995–96.

 The process of separating Lehman College from its Hunter College-affiliated predecessor began in 1967, culminating in the establishment of an independent unit of the City University of New York on July 1, 1968.
 This new college, known as Herbert H. Lehman College or Lehman College, was established as a senior undergraduate college.
-The newly-established school was named after Herbert H. Lehman, the former, four-term governor of New York.
+The newly established school was named after Herbert H. Lehman, the former, four-term governor of New York.
 Lehman College's founding president was Leonard Lief.

 President Lief was succeeded by Ricardo R. Fernández in 1991.
-In 2016, José Luis Cruz, a former Provost and Vice President for Academic Affairs at California State University, Fullerton, was appointed as the third president of the College.
-On July 1, 2019, Jose Luis Cruz was appointed as the CUNY Executive Vice Chancellor and stepped down from the Lehman presidency.
-On February 21, 2021, the CUNY Board of trustees appointed Dr. Fernando Delgado to succeed interim president Daniel Lemons as the fourth president of the college.
+In 2016, José Luis Cruz was appointed as the third president of the college.
+In 2019, Cruz was appointed as the CUNY Executive Vice Chancellor and stepped down from the Lehman presidency.
+On February 21, 2021, the CUNY board of trustees appointed Fernando Delgado to succeed interim president Daniel Lemons as the fourth president of the college.

-The college closed like other CUNY campuses on March 11, 2020, in response to the coronavirus outbreak.
+The college switched to remote learning on March 11, 2020, in response to the coronavirus outbreak.
 Later, in April, the university released a study that concluded that the virus could be spread through a building's ventilation system.
 On October 5, 2020, 98% of classes were fully online due to the coronavirus pandemic.
 On May 26, 2022, after two years of conducting commencement ceremonies online due to the COVID-19 restrictions regarding mass gathering in NYC, Lehman held its first commencement ceremony post COVID-19 lockdowns.